ros-infrastructure/vcs2l/README.md

    * For instance: `vcs import < my.repos <destination-path>`

    * The extended files are searched relative to the current working directory.

    * Therefore, you have to be in the **same** directory as `my.repos` to run the command.

-In addition, all the extended files must also be relative to the current working directory.
+     The files being directly extended by the file provided through `stdin` are relative to the current working directory.
+     Any other file being extended is relative to the file extending it.

 ### Delete set of repositories